Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 - `Sample` class is for code that is sharing across platforms (Which means you have to use API from `kotlin-stdlib-common`).
 - `Platform` class is a class which has been implemented twice for different platforms for showing the platform API case.

-- Open `Android` folder in Android Studio, run the app, it will show a string from the `:shared-android` project.
+- Open `android` folder from the root in Android Studio, run the app, it will show a string from the `:shared-android` project.
-- Open `iOS` folder in XCode, run the app, it will show a string from the `:shared-ios` project.
+- Open `ios` folder from the root in XCode, run the app, it will show a string from the `:shared-ios` project.

 In fact, the native app retrieves the string by invoking the method from the `Sample` class.
 And the `Sample` class invokes the method from `Platform` class to get the string.
-When you build an iOS framework, the KN compiler will use `:shared-ios` to build along with `shared-common`.
-And when you consume it in android project, the setup will use `:shared-android` along with `:shared-common`.
+When you build an iOS framework, the KN compiler will use `:platforms-ios` to build along with `:common`.
+And when you consume it in android project, the setup will use `:platforms-android` along with `:common`.
 No injection, no affection on the code structure, just that simple.
 Thanks to the `Multi-platform project` setup from kotlin.

 It is a perfect example for showing how to share the code when you have to deal with the platform API.